Particular/docs.particular.net/servicepulse/intro-pending-retries.md

 ### Message Retry

-WARNING: Failed messages that are currently in the pending status can be retried again, however this feature should be used with care.
-Retrying pending messages can cause the endpoint to reprocess the same message multiple times.
-Person should ensure that this message was not processed or was processed incorrectly before using retry feature.
+WARNING: Failed messages that are currently in the pending status can be retried, however this feature should be used with care.
+Retrying pending messages can cause the same message to be processed multiple times.
+Do not retry a message if it has been processed by the endpoint.
+In this context "processed" includes both the successful handling of the message and the failure state of it being send to the error queue.

 To retry a pending retry message, select the failed message(s) in the list and click the "Retry Selected" button.